TerryThreatt/airbnb-clone/README.md

 # Airbnb-close

+I built up thisfront end Airbnb clone of rental listings.
 This clone was great practice to render components in react and work with elastic search.

 ## Getting Started